grotewold-lab-org/dapseq-pipeline/README.md

 - `1_trim` is the shorthand label to identify this step (step #1: cleaning with trimmomatic)
 - `openjdk:22-bookworm` signifies a specific version of the official [OpenJDK docker image on dockerhub](https://hub.docker.com/_/openjdk).
 Only official public docker images should be used with no added installations steps.
-This avoids ongoing maintenance required for docker images that connect to the internet with commands like `apt update` or `yum update`.
+This avoids ongoing maintenance required for docker containers that connect to the internet.

-- `java -jar ...` is the command used to execute the piepline step in question. the command should
+- `java -jar ...` is the command used to execute the pipeline step in question. the command should
   - use software included in the docker image (in this case java)
   - use files included in this repository (under `/mnt/...`)